-Finding the Right Angle: 3D Printed Legos
+Finding the Right Angle: 3D Printed LEGO Bricks

 GUTS Labs, a small toy studio in Montreal, has been using the Form 1+ 3D printer to print pieces that provide additional geometries to standard Lego bricks.
-As big Lego fans, the GUTS team became interested in 3D printing as a way to create angled Lego pieces that could enhance their current set of building blocks.
+As big LEGO fans, the GUTS team became interested in 3D printing as a way to create angled LEGO pieces that could enhance their current set of building blocks.